MikeTheGent/Dual_Clock/resources/parts.md

 ## 1.9", 170x320 pixel TFT display

 Available from Aliexpress & eBay.
+Other similar sized displays might work.
+If you're not using the same part as me, you will need to edit User_Setup.h to suit.

 ## BH1750 light sensor